 Viscosity at “blink shear rates”: The shear rates present in the tear film during blinking have been estimated from 4000 to over 28000 1/s.
 An eye drop viscosity approaching that of normal tears at these shear rates helps prevent the user experiencing blurring and noticeable discomfort during blinking.

-We profiled four popular eye-drop formulations that feature a range of thickeners to demonstrate the variety of rheology attributes that result:
+We profiled four popular eye-drop formulations marketed for dry eyes that feature a range of thickeners to demonstrate the variety of rheology attributes that result:

 - A long-established low-cost product containing cellulose gum.